Jones and La Salle host Richmond

 BOTTOM LINE: La Salle hosts Richmond after Deuce Jones scored 20 points in La Salle’s 86-71 loss to the Rhode Island Rams.

 The Explorers have gone 9-3 in home games.
-La Salle ranks fifth in the A-10 with 10.0 offensive rebounds per game led by Mac Etienne averaging 2.4.
+La Salle is eighth in the A-10 with 32.1 points per game in the paint led by Jahlil White averaging 5.7.

-The Spiders are 4-9 in A-10 play.
-Richmond allows 72.3 points to opponents while being outscored by 4.5 points per game.
+The Spiders have gone 4-9 against A-10 opponents.
+Richmond has a 0-2 record in one-possession games.

-La Salle scores 73.3 points per game, 1.0 more point than the 72.3 Richmond allows.
-Richmond averages 67.8 points per game, 8.2 fewer points than the 76.0 La Salle gives up to opponents.
+La Salle averages 73.3 points per game, 1.0 more point than the 72.3 Richmond gives up.
+Richmond’s 42.2% shooting percentage from the field this season is 3.5 percentage points lower than La Salle has allowed to its opponents (45.7%).

+The Explorers and Spiders square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Demetrius Lilley is averaging 7.9 points and 6.2 rebounds for the Explorers.
-Corey McKeithan is averaging 1.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Corey McKeithan averages 2.2 made 3-pointers per game for the Explorers, scoring 15.0 points while shooting 35.9% from beyond the arc.
+Jones is shooting 42.3% and averaging 15.9 points over the past 10 games.

-Michael Walz is averaging 6.5 points and 5.5 rebounds for the Spiders.
-Dusan Neskovic is averaging 14.9 points over the last 10 games.
+Dusan Neskovic is averaging 13.9 points for the Spiders.
+Mikkel Tyne is averaging 9.2 points over the last 10 games.

 LAST 10 GAMES: Explorers: 3-7, averaging 66.1 points, 30.8 rebounds, 10.9 assists, 7.2 steals and 3.7 blocks per game while shooting 38.8% from the field.
 Their opponents have averaged 77.6 points per game.